poseidon-framework/poseidon-hs/README.md

 ### Get more help

-You can use `poet --help`, `poet list --help` and `poet fstats --help` to get information about each parameter, including some that I haven't covered in this guide.
+You can use `trident --help`, `trident list --help` and `trident fstats --help` to get information about each parameter, including some that I haven't covered in this guide.